ShabazBadshah/Algorithms-and-Data-Structures-Basics/design-patterns/factory.md

 # Factory Design Pattern

 The factory design pattern is a pattern that helps with the *creation* of objects.
 The crux of the factory pattern is that it will allow you to create an object without exposing the creation logic to the client.
 Essentially, instead of the programmer having to create the objects themselves, all that work is now delegated to the factory class that will create them for you.
+The object is created with a __single call__ to the factory method.

 Example: